3db/3db/docs_src/usage/custom_inference.rst

-Using a Custom Infernce Model
+Using a Custom Inference Model
 ===========================================

 A key element of 3DB is the inference model that is being debugged.
+That is, what model do you want to use to make inferences on the images rendered by 3DB?
-Although 3DB comes with default inference modules, users can use their own infernece models.
-Here we show you how to do that.
+3DB comes with two default inference modules, which use pre-trained models from torchvision.
+Here, we further show how you can use your own custom inference models.

-Out of the box, the 3DB supports:
+Out of the box, 3DB supports pre-trained models for:

 * Classification (:mod:`torchvision.models`)
 * Object Detection (:mod:`torchvision.models.detection`)

+We `previously discussed <quickstart.html#inference-settings>`__ how to use the default modules with pre-trained models.
-These modules can be used as we previously shown `here <quickstart.html#inference-settings>`__.
-For example, to use a pretrained ``ResNet-18`` torchvision model, the user shall add the following to the YAML configuration file:
+For example, to use a pre-trained ``ResNet-18`` model from torchvision, the user can simply add the following to their YAML configuration file:

 .. code-block:: yaml